About AKFQuiz ↑

 AKFQuiz is also not Public Domain, but protected by copyright law.
 While the license allows a lot, it doesn't allow everything.
 Especially it doesn't allow to impose further restrictions.
 You may distribute the programs modified or unmodified, for a fee or free of charge — but only under the condition, that you give others the same freedoms that you have.
 That is why you must distribute it with the corresponding source code.
 It's worth nothing to say “You have the freedom to see the source code, but I won't give it to you!” — That is restricting the freedom.
 It's also not enough just to point others to this homepage.
 I don't keep old versions, so chances are, that you can not get the corresponding source code from this website — and I cannot guarantee, that this website is always reachable.

 Please download the main-package for the source-code, or the package for your system (some need files from the main-package).

 - all systems: main package: documentation, common files, source code

 - Windows 32 / ReactOS

-You can browse the CVS repository of this project with your web browser.
+You can browse the GIT repository of this project with your web browser.
 This gives you a good picture of the current status of the source files.
 You may also view the complete histories of any file in the repository as well as differences among two versions.